tesYolan/AvatarOrchestrator/README.md

 npm install
 ./build.sh
 ```
-* To run, which would require promopt for password to set permission for `docker.sock`:
+* To run, which would require prompt for password to set permission for mounting `/var/docker/docker.sock` into the docker to create new containers with the mounted operation:
 ```
 ./run-docker.sh
 ```